mulle-nat/mulle-xcode-settings/README.md

       PRODUCT_NAME="$(TARGET_NAME)"
 ```

-Change a setting in target `mullepbx` for configuration **Release**:
+Change a setting in target `mullepbx` for configuration `Debug`:

 ```console
 $ mulle-xcode-settings -t mullepbx -c Debug set PRODUCT_NAME 'My Foo' mulle-xcode-settings.xcodeproj
 ```

-Add a setting to the project then remove it again, leaving previous setting
+Add a setting to the project combining it with the previous setting.
+Then remove change again, reverting
-unperturbed:
+settings to their former state:

 ```console
 $ mulle-xcode-settings add HEADER_SEARCH_PATHS '/usr/local/include' ./X.xcodeproj